danbev/learning-quantum-computing/physics.md

 If we take the particle view the bright line corresponds to areas where the photons are most likely to land during any period of time.

+And remember that we can't predict exactly where any individual photon or electron will land after traversing the doulbe slits but we can see the pattern we can say that the probability is higher for certain positions.
+The probability is high where the amplitude is high due to constructive interference.

+The square of a particle’s wave function at a point in space and time is equal to the probability of finding the particle at that point in space and time—is attributed to the German physicist Max Born.

 #### Atom trap